-I used to wonder all the time why I’m so sensitive.
+I used to wonder why I’m so sensitive.
 Why I am a highly empathetic person.

 I used to wonder why I’m cursed with high levels of empathy.
 And I used to see my heightened empathy and compassion as a bane.

 The importance and value of empathy was scientifically proven in a study conducted by the Center for Creative Leadership .
 The study investigated 6,731 leaders from 38 countries and concluded that empathy is positively related to job performance.
 This is especially true for managers.
-Manages with heightened levels of empathy are viewed as better performers in their job by their bosses.
+Managers with heightened levels of empathy are viewed as better performers in their job by their bosses.

 - You sense the feelings of other people.